Uniform stability for the matrix inverse Sturm-Liouville problems: Introduction

-For stability of inverse problems on graphs, to the best of the author's knowledge, there are only fragmentary results for specific graph structures.
-In particular, the local stability of some inverse problems was studied in \cite{Bond20-ipse, Bond18, Bond21-mmas}.
-The conditional uniform stability (i.e. with restrictions on the potentials) has been proved by Mochizuki and Trooshin~\cite{MT19} for the inverse scattering problem on a non-compact lasso-type graph within the framework of Marchenko's technique.
-At the same time, numerical methods for solving inverse spectral problems on quantum graphs are actively developing (see \cite{KA23, AKK24}).
+Unconditional uniform stability of inverse problems on graphs, to the best of the author's knowledge, was also not investigated before.
+Some local stability results were obtained in \cite{Bond20-ipse, Bond18, Bond21-mmas}.
+In addition, the conditional uniform stability (i.e. with restrictions on the potentials) has been proved for inverse problems on graphs with a loop \cite{MT19, Bond25-jiip} and on arbitrary compact trees \cite{Bond25-sam}.
+We also mention that Buterin \cite{But23} obtained the uniform stability of the inverse problem on a graph for a functional-differential operator, which is nonlocal and so fundamentally different from differential operators.
+At the same time, numerical methods for solving inverse spectral problems on quantum graphs are actively developing (see \cite{AK23, AKK24}).
 This indicates the importance of studying the stability of such problems.

 In this paper, the matrix Sturm-Liouville operator given by \eqref{eqv}--\eqref{bc} is studied.
 We aim to find the constraints on the spectral data that guarantee the uniform stability of the inverse spectral problem.
-For this purpose, we first investigate the direct problem that consists in determining the eigenvalues $\{ \la_{nk} \}$ and the norming vectors $\{ v_{nk} \}$ by the problem parameters $Q$, $h$, and $H$.
+For this purpose, we first investigate the direct problem that consists in determining the eigenvalues $\{ \la_u \}$ and the norming vectors $\{ v_u \}$ by the problem parameters $Q$, $h$, and $H$.
 We describe the spectral image of the ball $\| Q \|_{L_2} + \| h \| + \| H \| \le R$ in Theorem~\ref{thm:bounddir}.
-An important role in our study is played by the vector functional sequence $\{ v_{nk} \cos(\sqrt \la_{nk} x) \}$, whose completeness is crucial in the spectral data characterization (see \cite{Bond19}).
-We show that, under the uniform boundedness of $Q$, $h$, and $H$, the sequences $\{ v_{nk} \cos(\sqrt \la_{nk} x) \}$ form a uniformly bounded family of Riesz bases.
+An important role in our study is played by the vector functional sequence $\{ v_u \cos(\sqrt \la_u x) \}$, whose completeness is crucial in the spectral data characterization (see \cite{Bond19}).
+We show that, under the uniform boundedness of $Q$, $h$, and $H$, the sequences $\{ v_u \cos(\sqrt \la_u x) \}$ form a uniformly bounded family of Riesz bases.
 The proof is based on the limiting approach and on using the compact embedding $W_2^1[0,\pi] \subset W_2^{\al}[0,\pi]$, $\al < 1$, by developing the ideas of \cite{SS10}.